elisa-gv/Wizeline/README.md

 		</dependency>
 </dependencies>

 The test results can be seen in html for each test case using ExtentReports.
-The html files are under test-output folder, alomg with the pom and the testng xmls.
+The html files are under test-output folder, along with the pom and the testng xmls.

 Please reach me out for any questions.